Exponentiation: In programming languages

 In most programming languages with an infix exponentiation operator, it is right-associative, that is, a^b^c is interpreted as a^(b^c).
 This is because (a^b)^c is equal to a^(b*c) and thus not as useful.
-In some languages, it is left-associative, notably in Algol, MATLAB, and the Microsoft Excel formula language.
+In some languages, it is left-associative, notably in ALGOL, MATLAB, and the Microsoft Excel formula language.

-Other programming languages use functional notation:
+Other programming languages use functional programming notation: